jprix/mms2FlexChat/README.md

 # mms2FlexChat
-Allows customer to send in MMS media and render within Flex Chat window
+Allows end users to send in MMS media  over SMS and render within Flex Chat window.

 Looking for your Flex Chat Window render MMS media into your Flex Chat UI?